LeToNode/Play2.0-CN-doc/javaGuide/main/http/JavaActionsComposition.md

-# Actions composition
+# Action composition

-This chapter introduce several ways of defining generic functionalities for actions.
+This chapter introduces several ways to define generic action functionality.

 ## Reminder about actions

-Previously we said that an action was a Java method returning a `play.mvc.Result` value.
+Previously, we said that an action is a Java method that returns a `play.mvc.Result` value.
 Actually, Play manages internally actions as functions.
 Because Java doesn't support first class functions, an action provided by the Java API is an instance of `play.mvc.Action`:

 ```
 public abstract class Action {